-- You need a DVD-ROM drive for installation.
-Set the boot sequence in the BIOS of your computer to allow for booting from the DVD-ROM drive. - If you plan to interconnect Observer servers in different time zones the BIOS clock must be set to GMT time zone (UTC).
-For installations of servers in one time zone or local installations you can use the local time in BIOS. - Unnecessary onboard components can be deactivated, e.g. firewire interface.
+- You need a DVD-ROM or USB drive for installation.
+Set the boot sequence in the BIOS of your computer to allow for booting from the DVD-ROM or USB drive. - If you plan to interconnect Netavis Observer servers in different time zones the BIOS clock must be set to GMT time zone (UTC).
+For installations of servers in one time zone or local installations you can use the local time in BIOS. - Unnecessary on-board components can be deactivated, e.g. firewire interface.
 This is necessary on systems with grabber cards where digitizing performance is degraded when interrupt lines overlap.
 Freeing up interrupt lines by disabling unused hardware elements can eliminate this problem.
-However if you boot from a DVD-ROM drive connected via USB then you cannot disable the USB interface, of course.
+However, if you boot from a DVD-ROM drive connected via USB then you cannot disable the USB interface, of course.

-Caution: The server on which Observer runs must be used exclusively for Observer.
-During installation of Observer all data on the computer's hard disks are deleted!
+Caution: The server on which Netavis Observer runs must be used exclusively for Netavis Observer.
+During installation of Netavis Observer all data on the computer's hard disks are deleted.
+Please also note that booting from a Netavis Observer DVD or USB drive and advancing to the installation summary page (see further below for details) may already change any pre-existing data on the hard drive before the start of the actual installation process!